Back to Biographies

 Interesting Facts About Harriet Tubman

-As a young girl slave, Harriet learned to wear lots of clothing in the morning as protection from when her mistress would beat her.
+As a young enslaved girl, Harriet learned to wear lots of clothing in the morning as protection from when her mistress would beat her.
 Then she would take off the layers once she was outside working.

 She was one of the first conductors to actually use the railroad as a means of transportation along the Underground Railroad.
-Sometimes she would get on a train heading south to evade capture as slave catchers would not think to search for escaped slaves on a train heading south.
+Sometimes she would get on a train heading south to evade capture as enslaved catchers would not think to search for escaped enslaved people on a train heading south.

 When Harriet underwent brain surgery in the late 1890s, she refused anesthesia.
 Instead, she bit down on a bullet to fight off the pain.